AppDaemon/appdaemon/docs/AD_API_REFERENCE.rst

 time
 ''''

-A Python ``time`` object that specifies when the callback will occur.
+Either a Python ``time`` object or a ``parse_time()`` formatted string that specifies when the callback will occur.
 If the time specified is in the past, the callback will occur the next day at the specified time.

 pin = (optional)